A bone marrow biopsy is a procedure where a sample of tissue is taken from the inside of a bone.

 - Aspiration means removing some fluid.
 In this example it is the removal of a sample of bone marrow fluid which can be looked at under the microscope or tested in other ways.

 What is a bone marrow biopsy test for?

 There are a number of reasons why you may be advised to have these tests.
 For example, they may be done to:

 - Find the reason for a low number of red blood cells (anaemia), a low number of white blood cells (leukopenia), or a low number of platelets (thrombocytopenia) in the blood.
 Also, to find the reason for a high number of these types of blood cells.
-A number of conditions can cause these blood abnormalities, such as:
+Certain blood cancers can cause these abnormalities, such as:

 - Monitor the response of treatment for leukaemia.

 - Determine how far certain lymphomas or cancers have progressed.

 Bone marrow samples are usually taken from the top of the pelvic bone.
 This is the bone that you can easily feel just below each side of your waist.
 Occasionally, other large bones are used, such as the breastbone (sternum).